 On the other hand, wireless mics are more portable and neater.
 You usually see them during sermons or song-heavy worship services.
 However, they are more expensive with prices starting at about $200.
 And their performance can be affected by the interference of frequencies from digital gadgets such as phones.

-A mixer is another critical piece in a sound system for church services.
+A mixer is another critical piece in the church sound systems.
 It is the foundation of the audio system.
 It provides microphone amplification, audio inputs and outputs, routing, and other audio connections.

 Amplifiers are crucial for the audio experience of your church services.
 They power the sound system.
 You can identify an amplifier by its power rating.
 The specs for the amplifier power rating usually show the number of watts per channel at a particular load in ohms.